 Segments also allow to build upon previously used data, and you can apply them retroactively as well.
 No matter how long you’ve left that bad data idling around in your account, you can get it all now with a well-constructed segment.

 Thanks to the innovative team we’ve got here at the Magistrate, (in particular, our Programmer Josh, who championed building this tool), we took advantage of a tool we use every day, anyways: Slack

 The result?
-A custom integration into our Slack channel that posts all new referral sources from all of our client’s sites every hour.
+A custom integration into our Slack channel that posts every new campaign source from all of our client’s sites every hour.
 When it arrives, we give it a quick look and either whitelist it or add it the exclusion segment.

 It works like this: